BizInk/Bizink-Website-Theme/README.md

 - Contact Form 7 support.
 - [Child Theme](https://github.com/understrap/understrap-child) ready.
 - Translation ready.

+## Starter Theme + HTML Framework = WordPress Theme Framework

+The _s theme is a good starting point to develop a WordPress theme.
+But it is “just” a raw starter theme.
+That means it outputs all the WordPress stuff correctly but without any layout or design.
+Why not add a well known and supported layout framework to have a solid, clean and responsive foundation?
+That’s where Bootstrap comes in.

 ## Confused by All the CSS and Sass Files?